cypress-io/cypress-documentation/source/guides/quick-start/vue-quick-start.md

 ## Next Steps

 In this guide, we have covered the essentials you need for getting started, but there is much more in the world of Cypress.

+- {% url "Cypress Core Concepts" introduction-to-cypress %}
+- {% url "Cypress Dashbaord" dashboard-introduction %}

 Thanks for reading our guide!